cockroachlabs/workshop_labs/topology-patterns/README.md

 As expected, we get fast responses when we query local data, but the delay is noticeable when the gateway node has to reach out to leaseholders in other regions to get their data.

-Connect to the Admin UI and go to the **Network Latency** tab on the left.
+Connect to the DB Console and go to the **Network Latency** tab on the left.
 Compare the latency measured with your findings running SQL queries.

 With the Geo-Partitioned Leaseholders topology you were able to achieve fast local reads and still be able to survive a region failure.